Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/subscribe2/ReadMe.txt

 If you decide to use Subscribe2 only using the widget you must still have at least one WordPress page on your site for Subscribe2 to work correctly.

-= My host has a limit of X emails per hour / day, can I limit the way Subscribe2 sends emails? =

-This is the second most common question I get asked (the first being about emails not being sent which quote often ends up here anyway!).
-This is more commonly called 'throttling' or 'choking'.
-PHP is a scripting language and while it is technically possible to throttle emails using script it is not very efficient.
-It is much better in terms of speed and server overhead (CPU cycles and RAM) to throttle using a server side application.

-In the first instance you should try to solve the problem by speaking to your hosting provider about changing the restrictions, move to a less restricting hosting package or change hosting providers.

-If the above has not put you off then I spent some time writing a Mail Queue script for Subscribe2 that adds the mails to a database table and sends then in periodic batches.
-It is available, at a price, [here](http://wpplugins.com/plugin/76/wordpress-mail-queue-wpmq).

 = Why is my admin address getting emails from Subscribe2? =

 This plugin sends emails to your subscribers using the BCC (Blind Carbon Copy) header in email messages.
 Each email is sent TO: the admin address.
 There may be emails for a plain text excerpt notification, plain text full text and HTML format emails and additionally if the number of recipients per email has been set due to hosting restrictions duplicate copies of these emails will be sent to the admin address.

 = I can't find my subscribers / the options / something else =

 Subscribe2 creates four (4) new admin menus in the back end of WordPress.

-* Posts -> Mail Subscribers : Allows users with Publish capabilities to send emails to your current subscribers
+These are all under the top level menu header **Subscribe2**.

+* Your Subscriptions : Allows the currently logged in user to manage their own subscriptions
-* Tools -> Subscribers : Allows you to manually (un)subscribe users by email address, displays lists of currently subscribed users and allows you to bulk subscribe Registered Users
+* Subscribers : Allows you to manually (un)subscribe users by email address, displays lists of currently subscribed users and allows you to bulk subscribe Registered Users
-* Users -> Subscriptions : Allows the currently logged in user to manage their own subscriptions
-* Settings -> Subscribe2 : Allows administrator level users to control many aspects of the plugins operation.
+* Settings : Allows administrator level users to control many aspects of the plugins operation.
 It should be pretty self explanatory from the notes on the screen
+* Send Mail : Allows users with Publish capabilities to send emails to your current subscribers

+**Note:** In versions of the plugin prior to version 7.0 the menus are under the WordPress system at Posts -> Mail Subscribers, Tools -> Subscribers, Users -> Subscriptions and Settings -> Subscribe2.

 = I'm confused, what are all the different types of subscriber? =